DataDog/documentation/content/en/mobile/_index.md

 - Tap on the "Selected SLO" section to choose an SLO to track.
 - Tap on the "Selected Time Window" section to choose the SLO timeframe.
 - Tap on the "Dashboard to open" section to choose a dashboard that opens when the SLOs widget is tapped
-- Tap "Apply" to validate your selection and exit the configuration screen.
+- Tap the "Save" or "Apply" button to validate your selection and exit the configuration screen.
 - Long press and resize the widget to fit your preference.